alifars/farsi-morph/README.md

 	- (Done) Put lemmas from A corpus into lexicon files
 	- (Done) Write basic morphology into lexicon for each open-class POS category
 	- (In Progress) Modify lexical morphology to allow repeated application of suffixes
+	- Add auxiliary verb patterns to verbal lexicon
-- (In Progress) Make an evaluation script, to get lemma accuracy for a given corpus
+- (Done) Make an evaluation script, to get lemma accuracy for a given corpus
-- (In Progress) Evaluate on A corpus
+- (Done) Evaluate on A corpus
 - Put lemmas from B corpus into lexicon files
 - Evaluate on B corpus
 - Put lemmas from C corpora into lexicon files